playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/programmatically-creating.md

 var entity = new pc.Entity();

-// Add a new Camera Component with default values context.systems.camera.addComponent(entity);
+// Add a new Camera Component with default values entity.addComponent("camera");

-// Add a new Model Component and add it to the Entity. context.systems.model.addComponent(entity, {
+// Add a new Model Component and add it to the Entity. entity.addComponent("model", {
     type: 'box',
 });

-// Add it to the Entity hierarchy context.root.addChild(entity);
+// Add it to the Entity hierarchy app.root.addChild(entity);
 ~~~

 An Entity on it's own doesn't do much, so you will need to add Components in order to add functionality to your Entity.
-Each `ComponentSystem` provides  a `addComponent(entity, data)` method which takes the Entity and a data object as arguments.
+You can use the `addComponent` method of the Entity to create and add a new Component to the Entity.

 Each Component type has different properties that can be passed in on the data object, see the [Component's documentation][1] for more detail about which properties are available.
 The `data` argument can be left out and default values will be used.